AsimkSatti/3D-Web/README.md

 This website follows the camera (user) as the travel the planetery site.

-The site consists of an island in the middle of randomly positioned stars on the midst of the galaxies.
+The site consists of an island in the midst of randomly positioned stars on the midst of the galaxies.

 Zoom-in and Zoom-out properties are limited to maintain site the 3D obj.